19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (i) which, if he or they were taxable persons, would be his or their input tax; or

-(ii) for which, as a taxable person or as taxable persons, he or they would not be entitled to any credit as input tax under this Act; or
+(ii) for which, as a taxable person or as taxable persons, he or they would not be entitled to any credit as input tax under this Act;

+[Act 52 of 2018 wef 01/01/2019]

-(c) relief or remission from the whole or part of any penalty payable by that person or class of persons.
+(c) relief or remission from the whole or part of any penalty payable by that person or class of persons; or

 [Act 19/2012 wef 01/10/2012]

 [50/2004]

+[Act 52 of 2018 wef 01/01/2019]

+(d) relief from, or a remission or refund of, the whole or part of any tax on a reverse charge supply.

+[Act 52 of 2018 wef 01/01/2019]

 (2) The Minister may, if he thinks fit, and upon such conditions as he may impose, give to any person or class of persons —